yboujallab/hang/README.txt

-Hang is a plat form which allowed to users to manage their stores.
+Hang is a powerful plat form which allowed to users to manage their stores.